Aggie War Hymn: Lyrics

+"There’ll be a hot time in Austin tonight!"

 History

 J.V.
 "Pinky" Wilson, one of many Aggies who fought in World War I, is attributed as the primary author of the song.
 Wilson combined several Aggie yells into a song called "Good-bye to Texas University."
 He wrote the lyrics in 1918 on the back of a letter from home while holed up in a trench during a battle in France.
 He later put the words to music after Armistice was signed and before he returned to the United States.
 Upon returning to Texas A&M in 1919, the song was frequently performed by a quartet that Wilson organized, called the "Cast-Iron Quartet."

 According to Aggie tradition, on one night in 1920, several of the Aggie Yell Leaders heard Wilson's quartet singing the song at a Bryan, TX theater during the intermission of a movie.
 The Yell Leaders were so impressed by the tune, they waited until after the regular show to meet him.
 During the meeting, they asked him to let them submit his work (the War Hymn) into a contest for a new fight song held in the fall.
 Wilson and his quartet quickly agreed to perform the Aggie War Hymn in the contest.
 They honed their skills for the contest over the summer where they met after working cattle in the evenings.
 While unofficial ceremonies were held before games during this time, they were still not University sanctioned activities.
 The contest for the fight song occurred during one of these unofficial midnight yells.
 It was held outside Sbisa Hall after the evening meal.
 It became such a success that the song was officially adopted that fall under its current title.

 The song is noted for beginning with Recall, an old bugle call, in the two different keys of the bugles in use by the US Army during World War I. It starts with the M1892 Field Trumpet in G, which is the "bugle" still in use today, and ends with the M1894 Field Trumpet in B-flat (aka, the "Trench Bugle").
 This is a nod to Texas A&M's past as a military school.
 Indeed, for many years, the Fightin' Texas Aggie Band's halftime show has begun with the drum major shouting "Recall!
 Step off on 'Hullabaloo!'"

 The starting phrase of the song, "Hullabaloo, Caneck!
 Caneck!" is widely thought to originate from an Old Army Aggie yell written in 1907, Texas A&M University president Jack K. Williams jokingly defined the phrase as Chickasaw Indian for "Beat the hell out of the University of Texas".